-Is likely to reduce the number of donations vou receive
+• Is likely to reduce the number of donations you receive

+Option 2.
 Procuring from suppliers

 Accepting donations without accessories may encourage generosity, but you'll need to purchase any that are needed from a partner organisation.
 Alternatively, you can ask a telco or an IT firm to support you by providing accessories.